katerhoades/BasicJavaPage/README.md

 # How to add your p5 Javascript to a webpage

 1. Make a new file in your github repository titled sketch.js
+  ***You can title it whatever you want as long as the filename ends with .js***

 2. Paste your p5 code into this page and commit changes